When to Pay

 How do I apply for a rebate?

 The best way to apply is to make an appointment to come into Council, we have printed forms available and the team will go through it with you.
-The application form is also on the DIA website.
-The application has to be signed and witnessed by an authorised person.
-Approved Council staff can witness your signature.
+The application form is also on the DIA website and can be printed off, completed, and returned to Council.

 At the beginning of the rating year (1 July ‐ 17 August) you will need to book a time to come in because of high demand.
 From 1 September to 30 June you won’t need an appointment but please avoid 3 days either side of a rates penalty date (20 August, 20 November, 20 February and 20 May).